The Mask (franchise)

 The Mask is an American media franchise based on the comic book series of the same name by Dark Horse Comics.

-The franchise revolves around individuals who are transformed into an insane, mischievous gangster with cartoonish superpowers after putting on the titular mask and must overcome dangers that they create while wearing it.
+It revolves around a mask that gives various individuals cartoonish and god-like superpowers.
+The individuals are ultimately faced with the challenge of overcoming the obstacles and conflicts they create while wearing it.

 The first film, The Mask, was released in 1994 after six years of development, with a stand-alone sequel, Son of the Mask, released in 2005.
 An animated series was also produced and ran for three seasons.

-The first film was widely successful, while the second film was critically panned and was a box-office failure.
+The first film was widely successful, while the second film was critically panned and a box-office failure.

 Background

-In 1989, Mike Richardson and Todd Moyer, who was Executive Vice President of Dark Horse Comics, first approached New Line Cinema about adapting the comic series The Mask into a film, after having seen other offers.
+In 1989, Mike Richardson and Todd Moyer, respectively the founder and Executive Vice President of Dark Horse Comics, first approached New Line Cinema about adapting the comic series The Mask into a film, after having seen other offers.
 The main character went through several transformations, and the project was stalled a couple of times.

-Initially intended to become a new horror franchise, New Line Cinema offered the job of directing the film to Charles Russell, known for directing such films.
-However, Russell found the violence of the comic to be off-putting, and wanted the film to be less grim and more fun than the source material.
+With New Line Cinema initially intending for The Mask to start a new horror franchise, the company offered the job of directing the film to Charles Russell, known for directing such films.
+However, Russell found the violence of the comic to be off-putting, and wanted the film to be less grim and more fun than the source material, adapting the prologue of the 1991 The Mask series with serial killer Stan "Big Head" Ipkiss instead characterised as the heroic Stanley Ipkiss, with the main protagonist Mitch Kellaway then given a supporting role in-adaptation.